 Hiking the Bike Trails

-To relieve boredom and avoid cars, we left the road at mile two.
-We scrambled up the north-northeast ridge to the radio tower after first hopping over many down trees.
-Then we stumbled on a bike trail and used it instead.
+We left the road at mile two to relieve boredom and avoid cars.
+Before scrambling up the north-northeast ridge to the radio tower, we hopped over many down trees.
+Soon, we stumbled on a bike trail and used it instead.

-The trail went up steep hills with ramps–that’s some technical riding!
-The path moved away from the ridge at times but generally went in the direction we needed.
-Later the tracks went out onto the roadway at 2600′ below the summit tower.
+The trail went up steep hills with ramps that looked like technical riding!
+It’d move away from the ridge at times but generally went in the same direction.
+Then the tracks went onto the roadway at 2600′ below the summit tower.

 See more trip photos here.